MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 If the AKS cluster connects publicly to the container registry (NOT through a private link or an endpoint) and the public network access of the container registry is limited to selected networks, add AKS Load Balancer's public IP address to the allowed IP address range of the container registry:

-1. Confirm that the public network access is limited to selected networks.
+1. Verify that the public network access is limited to selected networks.

     In the Azure portal, navigate to the container registry.
 Under **Settings**, select **Networking**.
 On the **Public access** tab, **Public network access** is set to **Selected networks** or **Disabled**.